Particular/docs.particular.net/nservicebus/messaging/file-based-routing.md

 snippet:Routing-FileBased-Config

-Notice how type mapping is still specified in code via `RouteToEndpoint` calls.
-This is different from V5 approach where all the routing information was present inside the config file.
-In V6 only the mapping between endpoints and their instances is in the file.
-This separation is meant to support responsibility division between developers and operations people as described [here](/nservicebus/messaging/routing.md) e.g. preventing accidental change of message-to-endpoint mappings.
+The type mapping is still specified in code via `RouteToEndpoint` calls.
+This is different from Version 5 approach where all the routing information was present inside the config file.
+In Version 6 only the mapping between endpoints and their instances is in the file.
+This separation supports responsibility division between developers and operations people as described [here](/nservicebus/messaging/routing.md) e.g. preventing accidental change of message-to-endpoint mappings.

 ## The file